01-for-all/decentralised-voting-app/README.md

 ### Basic overview of the project structure of election dapp version-1.0 :

+- `[/election-v1.0/contracts/election.sol]` : This is were the election smart contract's logic is written.
 - `[/election-v1.0/contracts/migration.sol]` : This will handle all of our migration whenever we deploy our smart contracts to the blockchain.
 - `[/election-v1.0/migrations]` : This is were all the migration files live whenever we deploy our smart contracts to the blockchain.
 In this, we are changing its state.This same as changing the state of the database.
 - `[/election-v1.0/node_modules]` : This is were all our node dependecies live.